shshnk94/obsidian-askLLM/README.md

-# LLM Assistant - Obsidian Plugin
+# AskLLM - Obsidian Plugin

 An Obsidian plugin that integrates Large Language Model (LLM) capabilities directly into your note-taking workflow through an interactive chat interface.